Pelagicore/softwarecontainer/README.md

 For a concrete example of building Pelagicontain and setting up dependencies, see Vagrantfile in this repository.

+For an  example on how to build this code, please take a look at the Vagrantfile.

 Building in Vagrant
 -------------------